Fiji honeymoon murder: Family left with only ashes after wife's brutal slaying

 Dawson's lawyer Iqbal Khan said that from what he knows so far, he doesn't see the elements of murder.
 He said investigators haven't yet released to him all the information in the case, including the post-mortem report, but that what happened could have been an accident.

-The University of Tennessee Health Science Center College of Pharmacy last year congratulated Chen on Facebook for winning an award, the Wolters Kluwer Clinical Drug Information Award of Excellence in Clinical Communication.
+The University of Tennessee Health Science Centre College of Pharmacy last year congratulated Chen on Facebook for winning an award, the Wolters Kluwer Clinical Drug Information Award of Excellence in Clinical Communication.